abubakarsiddique10/E-bookopolis/README.md

 # E-Bookopolis

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [E-Bookopolis](https://e-bookopolis.netlify.app/).

 - This is a book website.
+- The website has added two charts to the dashboard.
+- Two questions have been answered in blogs.
 - Only three customers reviews are shown on the home page of the website.
-- The website has added two charts to the dashboard.
-- Two questions have been answered in blogs

 ## Available Scripts